willfarrell/aws-wishlist/README.md

 - [ ] Show enabled integrations in Security standards list for easy filtering and viewing

 ## CloudWatch
-- [ ] Step Function Execution event history links bakc to specific log, not just log group
+- [ ] Step Function Execution event history links back to specific log, not just log group for lambda and ECS
 - [ ] X-Ray Traces link back to specific log
 - [ ] Allow easy filtering for logs part of Request Id